kamakshidhamija7-ops/netflix-content-strategy-analysis/README.md

 ## Project Overview

-This project focuses on analyzing Netflix’s content library using SQL to uncover insights and Microsoft Excel for data visualization.
-The objective is to understand trends in content types, genres, release patterns, and market contributions to support data-driven decision making.
+This project analyzes Netflix's content catalog using SQL (PostgreSQL) for data extraction and transformation, and Microsoft Excel for visualization- including pivot tables, a country×genre heatmap, and an interactive KPI dashboard.
+The goal is to understand how Netflix's content mix, genre composition, country contributions, ratings, and content characteristics have evolved over time, based entirely on catalog metadata (what titles were added and when- not viewership or engagement data).

 ## Problem Statement

-With the rapid growth of streaming platforms, understanding content trends, audience preferences, and regional production patterns has become essential for data-driven decision making.
-Netflix continuously expands its content library, making it important to analyze how content types, genres, release trends, and country-wise contributions evolve over time.
+With the rapid growth of streaming platforms, understanding content trends and regional production patterns has become increasingly important for content strategy and planning.
+Netflix continuously expands its content library, making it valuable to analyze how content type, genre, ratings, and country-wise contributions have evolved over time.

-This project aims to analyze Netflix’s content dataset using SQL to identify meaningful insights that can support content acquisition and production strategy.
+This project uses SQL to query Netflix's content catalog and identify patterns that can inform discussions around content acquisition and catalog strategy.

 ## Dataset

-The dataset used in this project is sourced from Kaggle and contains information about Netflix movies and TV shows, including details such as title, type, genre, release year, country, rating, and date added to the platform.
+The dataset used in this project is sourced from Kaggle and contains metadata on Netflix Movies and TV Shows, including title, type, director, cast, country, date added, release year, rating, duration, and genre.

 **Dataset Link:**
 https://www.kaggle.com/datasets/shivamb/netflix-shows